top of page

 -- Leo Durocher

-The day for our meeting arrived and we drove over to Belvedere in a combo-plate caravan of my ride, “The Green Brick,” and Paul’s mighty VW rag-top bug, “The White Rhino” (*see pictures of these jalopies in “The Hang” section of our “Flashback Gallery” page).
+The day for our meeting arrived and we - along with Kathy - drove over to Belvedere in a combo-plate caravan of my ride, “The Green Brick."
+Kathy's VW "Arrest-Me-Red" Moon Roof Beetle.
+And Paul’s mighty VW rag-top bug, “The White Rhino”

 After driving thru the luxurious downtown area of Belvedere, and then winding our way up and down and all around the gorgeous hills in the surrounding areas, we finally arrived at our destination.
-Parked the cars, rang the bell, entered into the foyer, and were then led by Larry into his new inner sanctuary living room.
+Parked the cars, rang the bell, entered into the foyer, and were then led by Larry into his new inner sanctuary's living room.

 Holy Manischewitz & Gefilte Fish-on-a-Bagel, Batman!
 Larry’s new pad kinda made his Tiburon palace look more like a flop house.
 This doggone place was absolutely crazy-insane over-the-top spectacular.